mutex-pup/drozer/README.md

 ### Building and Installing (Kali / Debian)

-All of thee requirements can be installed via the following command:
+All of the requirements can be installed via the following command:

 ```
 sudo apt install python3 python3-pip python3-protobuf python3-openssl \